How do I enforce a judgment?

 How quickly will an enforcement agent attend the address as directed?

-Once the notice period has passed, we aim to have an enforcement agent in attendance as soon as possible, usually within a few days.
+Once the 7 clear days notice period has passed, we aim to have an enforcement agent in attendance as soon as possible, usually within a few days.

 Do you provide process serving?